Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 You can ask the family for suggestions for a book that would be appropriate, and still allow you to cover the required standards for the unit.
 This can open communication about why you’ve chosen the text and help families understand your reasoning for using it in the curriculum.
 As a teacher, try to be open to their ideas for possible other book options for their student.
 When you invite families in for a conversation about the text, you might even discover that there was a misunderstanding about the original text that can be cleared up.

-Book Recommendations from Allison and Claudia
+Diverse Texts in English from Allison and Claudia

 Looking for some new titles to explore?
 Check out these recommendations.